0x3327/research/documents/research/posts/ERFC-91.gfm.md

 pool can be placed into the investment pool to gain a higher yield, while the insurance arm will protect the investment activities.
-Meanwhile, the investment arm’s yield will complement the premium on the insurance side and reduce the cover cost for customers.”[^8]
+Meanwhile, the investment arm’s yield will complement the premium on the insurance side and reduce the cover cost for customers.”
+‘Whitepaper’[^8]

 **Pricing model**